In some cases, we earn commissions from affiliate links in our posts.

 Jacqueline Winspear's Maisie Dobbs mystery series offers us one of the most formidable heroines to come along in some time.
 Though she comes from humble beginnings, her brains and sheer determination have helped her to get an education and make a better life for herself.

-The series is set mostly between WW1 and WW2, though earlier books in the series include insight into Maisie's earliest years as a servant, and later books are moving into the World War 2 period.
+The series is set mostly between WW1 and WW2, though earlier books in the series include insight into Maisie's earliest years as a servant, and the most recent books have started to bring us into the World War 2 years.

-They're wonderful books for anyone who enjoys a bit of ongoing story alongside their mysteries, and while you don't have to love historic fiction to enjoy them (they're that good), they'll be especially appealing to someone who enjoys stories set during that period of British history.
+They're wonderful books for anyone who enjoys a bit of ongoing storyline and character development alongside their mysteries, and while you don't have to love historic fiction to enjoy them (they're that good), they'll be especially appealing to someone who enjoys stories set during that period of British history.

 All of Jacqueline Winspear's Maisie Dobbs Books in Order

 Though we've done our best to be vague, there are some very mild spoilers about events in Maisie's life.
 If you're still on the early books, we recommend not reading too far ahead unless you genuinely don't mind seeing something that might hint at what's to come.

 At thirteen, Maisie Dobbs began working as a maid in an aristocratic London household.
 Unable to resist the temptation of the household library, she would sometimes sneak in to read – and eventually, she was discovered.
 Her employer, Lady Rowan Compton, would become her patron, and Lady Rowan's good friend Maurice Blanche would eventually train her in his own field of investigation.

 After attending Girton College at Cambridge and serving as a nurse during the war, Maisie set out on her own as a private investigator.
 The year is 1929, and she's looking into suspicious activities around a working farm that doubles as a convalescent centre for traumatised ex-soldiers.

 Maisie Dobbs Book 2: Birds of a Feather